PeetCremer/titanic/README.md

 # titanic
-My take on the Kaggle titanic challenge
+My take on the Kaggle titanic Data-Science challenge